Dimitri-Bit/Liberty-Bans-Web/README.md

 # Liberty Bans Web Interface

-A simple web interface for the LibertyBans Minecraft Java Edition punishments plugin built in Java & Micronaut. <br>
+A simple web interface for the LibertyBans Minecraft Java Edition punishments plugin built in Java & Micronaut.

-**Please Note: this application relies on your LibertyBans plugin using a MySQL database for storage, more database variety support will be added in the future.**<br>
+**Please Note:** This application relies on your LibertyBans plugin using a MySQL database for storage.
+More database variety support will be added in the future.

 ## Requirements

 - Java 11
 - LibertyBans plugin instance using a MySQL database

 ## Setup

+1. Download the latest JAR file from [here](https://github.com/Dimitri-Fustic/Liberty-Bans-Web/releases).
+2. Create a new folder for your application.
+3. Run the JAR file.
-Download the latest jar file from [here](https://github.com/Dimitri-Fustic/Liberty-Bans-Web/releases), create a new folder for your application and run the jar.
-When you run the application for the first time a config.yml file will be created so you can configure your database credentials.
+4. Upon the first run, a `config.yml` file will be created to configure your database credentials.

-The config.yml file will look something like this:
+The `config.yml` file will look something like this:

 ```yml
 server: